Ende93/Ende93.github.io/article/2017/neterr-insecure-response-in-chrome.md

-In local debug, you can try chrome://net-internals/ -> HSTS -> add domain to trust the domain.
+For localhost debug, you can try chrome://net-internals/ -> HSTS -> add domain to trust the domain.

 ### see also